soomo/soomo-mbus/README.md

 ## Message Handlers

 For every message received, Mbus::BaseConsumerProcess will examine the message and attempt to instantiate the corresponding message-handler class.
-It does this by concatinating the "object" value in the message, the capitalized "action" value, and the suffix "MessageHandler".
+It does this by converting the "action" value in the message to a classname prefix, then adds the suffix "MessageHandler".
+The action value will be translated into capitalized words, and the underscores will be removed.
+For example, action "student_updated" would translate to class "StudentUpdatedMessageHandler".
 This design thus uses "convention over configuration".
 Your hander implementation classes should extend class Mbus::BaseMessageHandler, which offers standard methods to access the components of the message.
-Using the example message shown above, the classname would be "SongLikeMessageHandler".

 If the class exists, then Mbus::BaseConsumerProcess will invoke its' "handle(msg)" method, and pass it the message.
 It's up to the Handler class to implement the appropriate logic.
 The Handler